-Visit the Archdiocese Safeguarding website to access the Archdiocese Policy and Protocols including:
+Visit the Archdiocese's Safeguarding website to access the Archdiocese's Policy and Protocols including:

-- Fact Sheet: When is a child at risk of significant harm? - Guidance Document: When is a child at risk of significant harm? - Protocol: Reporting a Child who is at Risk of Significant Harm to DCJ
+- Fact Sheet: When is a Child at Risk of Significant Harm? - Guidance Document: When is a Child at Risk of Significant Harm? - Protocol: Reporting a Child who is at Risk of Significant Harm to the Department of Communities & Justice iManage: 385107_2